 - Fill a large bowl half way with ice.
 Pour cold water over the ice so that the bowl is no more than ⅔ high.
 Place a clean bowl on top of the water bath.
 Place a strainer over the empty bowl.
 Set aside

-- Slice the vanilla bean with a paring knife down the middle lengthwise and scrape the seeds out with the back of your knife.
-Place the pod and the seeds into a 2 or 3 quart saucepan.
-Add the vanilla paste, milk, cream and half the sugar.
-(You can eyeball half the sugar.)
-Over low to medium heat, stir the mixture occasionally to ensure the sugar dissolves.
+- Scrape the vanilla bean and add it to half the sugar (you can eyeball half) in a 2 or 3 quart saucepan.
+Add the vanilla bean paste, the milk and the cream and whisk over low to medium heat, stirring occasionally to ensure the sugar dissolves.
 Heat to a simmer.

 - While the liquid heats up, vigorously whisk the egg yolks with the remaining sugar.
 You want to whisk it until the mixture turns pale yellow, becomes thick, and forms a ribbon when dripped on itself.
 (You can use an electric mixer with the whisk attachment if you are feeling lazy.
 It will take approximately 5 minutes of constant whisking by hand.)

 - Immediately remove the saucepan from the heat and pour the cooked mixture through the strainer into the empty bowl sitting in the ice water bath.
 Lift strainer and discard the vanilla bean.
 (You can rinse off the vanilla bean in cold water and let it air dry completely for 24 hours.
 Save it for later use, such as to make vanilla sugar.)
-Stir the mixture as it sits in the ice bath every 2 to 3 minutes until the mixture has completely cooled, about 10 minutes.
+Continue stirring every few minutes as it sits in the ice bath until the mixture has completely cooled, about 10 minutes.

 - Pour into a container.
 Cover with plastic wrap directly over (touching) the mixture.
 Cover and place in refrigerator for 4-24 hours.